-Your three-year-old would rather be outside.
-That’s where they can run free, roll in the dirt, and explore the endlessly fascinating world around them.
-So, on their birthday, if the season and weather are right, you should take the party outside.
-It’s just more fun for everyone.
-Besides, it’s easier to throw a somewhat messier, more chaotic party that adults and kids will enjoy.
-For some inspiration, we’ve compiled our favorite outdoor party ideas so you can commemorate the terrible twos as well as the era of the “threenager.”
+Your 3-year-old would rather be outside.
+That’s where toddlers know they can run free, roll in the dirt, and explore the endlessly fascinating world around them.
+Which is why, weather permitting, you can’t go wrong with a 3rd birthday party that’s an adventure in the great outdoors — that need not go farther than your own backyard.
+Outdoor birthday parties are easier, freer, and more fun for toddlers and adults alike, and they open a whole new universe of possible birthday themes and outdoor party games.
+It’s also easier to throw a somewhat messier, more chaotic party that adults and kids will enjoy.
+For some inspiration, we’ve compiled our favorite outdoor party ideas for 3-year-olds so you can commemorate the terrible twos as well as the dawn of the “threenager.”

 Throw a Critter-Party

 Buy (or make) a few headbands with ears on them and fluffy tails and let kids dress up as their favorite animals.
 Bonus if you have a few rabbits, birds, dogs, or cats on site that the little ones can pet.
 Extra bonus if you end the party with a Fantastic Mr. Fox showing.

 Give all your guests some hard hats and let them build whatever they like with Legos, blocks, and any other “building” supplies you can find laying around.
 This one is all about letting kids get creative and have fun pretending to build whatever they want.